 Research In Motion introduced the BlackBerry

 The first BlackBerry was the 850 and it was little more than a two-way pager with email and some limited HTML functionality.
 However, it could not be used as a phone.
-It did, however, give users something they had never had before: an “always on” connection that allowed users to synch with Microsoft Outlook.
+It did, however, give users something they had never had before: an “always-on” connection that allowed users to sync with Microsoft Outlook.